What It Means to Have Savings

 One Last Savings Tip

 There are as many different ways to save as there are personalities.
 One plan might accommodate your strengths and weaknesses better than others.
 Consider starting small if saving just isn't your strong suit.
-Almost every personality benefits from a sense of accomplish.
+Almost every personality benefits from a sense of accomplishment.

 Set a modest goal the first month, one you're pretty sure you can attain.
 Increase it a little in the second month, then a little more in the third month, and so on.
 You'll be a dedicated saver before you know it.